oussemaenet/bc-for-trustworthy-AI/README.md

 - Inclusion/Exclusion criteria
 - Review protocol

 Results should be sent as a pull request on this repository and should not exceed 3 pages in the (IEEE conference format)[https://www.ieee.org/conferences/publishing/templates.html], including references.
+You can use [this repo](https://github.com/nherbaut/pandoc-ieee-springer-conference-template) to write in markdown instead of latex.

+You must not use any generative AI tools to produce the content.